Places to Go on a Date in NYC Parks: Winter

 Hiking with a park guide

-Hiking is a great way to explore our parks and discover New York City's best views and fascinating history, all while keeping warm.
+Hiking is a great way to explore our parks and discover New York City's best views and fascinating history.
 Our Urban Park Rangers host low intensity to vigorous hikes in parks in every borough.
 Find a hiking event

 If you prefer to venture out in the great outdoors on your own, visit our hiking trails page to find a list of trails around New York City.